niemsoen/Azure_Kinect_ROS_Driver/README.md

 For information on how to contribute, please see our [contributing guide](CONTRIBUTING.md).

-## Building
+## Building & Run

 To build on Ubuntu 20.04 with ROS2 Galactic see the [Ubuntu 20.04 / ROS2 Galactic install & build guide here](docs/building-ubuntu2004.md).

-For other configurations, follow instructions on how to build the project [here](docs/building.md).
+For other platforms, follow instructions on how to build the project [here](docs/building.md).

 ## Join Our Developer Program